Voltage regulator: Constant-voltage transformer

-Commercial use
+Power distribution

 Voltage regulators or stabilizers are used to compensate for voltage fluctuations in mains power.
 Large regulators may be permanently installed on distribution lines.
 Small portable regulators may be plugged in between sensitive equipment and a wall outlet.
 Automatic voltage regulators on generator sets to maintain a constant voltage for changes in load.
 The voltage regulator compensates for the change in load.
-Commercial voltage regulators normally operate on a range of voltages, for example 150–240 V or 90–280 V.
+Power distribution voltage regulators normally operate on a range of voltages, for example 150–240 V or 90–280 V.

 DC voltage stabilizers

 Many simple DC power supplies regulate the voltage using either series or shunt regulators, but most apply a voltage reference using a shunt regulator such as a Zener diode, avalanche breakdown diode, or voltage regulator tube.
 Each of these devices begins conducting at a specified voltage and will conduct as much current as required to hold its terminal voltage to that specified voltage by diverting excess current from a non-ideal power source to ground, often through a relatively low-value resistor to dissipate the excess energy.
 The power supply is designed to only supply a maximum amount of current that is within the safe operating capability of the shunt regulating device.